 “I finally realized that my vote really matters and that I need to be educated about what is going on in order to form my own opinions in voting.”

 After returning home, OKWU students, staff, and faculty, brought the message of values voting back to campus, first by hosting FRC’s Values Voter Bus, and then by hosting a student-led VVS recap night.
-During the recap, the students shared with nearly 200 of their peers about not just about values issues discussed at VVS, but about the importance of being engaged in the cultural discourse from the national to the local level.
+During the recap, the students shared with nearly 200 of their peers about not just the values issues discussed at VVS, but about the importance of being engaged in the cultural discourse from the national to the local level.

 Oklahoma Wesleyan looks forward to the future of the FRC partnership as we seek to educate students to impact every aspect of culture with the Lordship of Jesus Christ.